PhD (Queensland University of Technology), BA (Hons) (Queensland University of Technology), LLB (James Cook Uni. of North Qld)

 I am Lead Investigator of the Australian Child Maltreatment Study (ACMS).
 This is the first national study of the prevalence of all forms of child abuse and neglect in Australia, their associations with mental disorders and health risk behaviours, and their associated burden of disease.
 This landmark 5 year study (2019-23) was funded by the NHMRC, with further funding from the Australian Government.

-All published works from the ACMS are accessible on the project website.
+All published works from the ACMS are accessible at the dedicated project website: https://www.acms.au/.
 Major findings on prevalence and outcomes of child maltreatment were published in April 2023 in a special edition of the Medical Journal of Australia.
-These findings have been shared in 140 presentations to government, non-government and public audiences.
+To date, these and other significant findings have been shared in 200 presentations to government agencies and policy leaders, non-government stakeholders and sector leaders, practitioners, and public audiences.

-The ACMS team continues to publish major new scientific findings.
+The ACMS team continues to publish major new scientific findings that have advanced knowledge and helped to identify where prevention, policy reform and investment are most needed.
 We engage with governments and sector stakeholders to facilitate uptake and adoption of our findings.
 This has assisted to improve policy, procedures, practitioner training, and outcomes for Australian children and families, and major social systems that deal with them (government departments of families and communities and child protection, health, and education).

 Online sexual violence against children